pdghawk/optionpricer/README.rst

 design of the package should aid this extension.

 The following books were used in the design of the package:

  - C++ Designs Patterns and Derivatives Pricing, M.S.
 Joshi (Cambridge University Press)
  - Guide to Scientific Computing in C++, Pitt-Francis and Whitely (Springer)

-Although, the ideas were translated into python.
-I have previously designed some larger C++ projects during my roles as a scientific researcher, with similar differential equation solving routines etc in C++ and Boost, and so wanted to write this package in python for a change.
-I'm also anticipating the potential for leveraging Tensorflow's GPU libraries, via python for both PDE and Monte Carlo pricing methods for high-dimensional multi-asset options where GPU's could be very useful.
+The concepts were translated into python; since I have previously designed some larger C++ projects during my roles as a scientific researcher, with similar differential equation solving routines etc in C++ and Boost, and so wanted to write this package in python for a change.
+Further, I'm anticipating the potential for leveraging Tensorflow's GPU libraries, via python, for both PDE and Monte Carlo pricing methods for high-dimensional multi-asset options where GPU's could be very useful.